MetPX/sarracenia/docs/source/fr/Contribution/Développement.rst

-    test  4 success: max shovel (1022) and subscriber t_f30 (1022) should have about the same number of items test  5 success: count of truncated headers (1022) and subscribed messages (1022) should have about the same number of items test  6 success: count of downloads by subscribe t_f30 (1022) and messages received (1022) should be about the same test  7 success: downloads by subscribe t_f30 (1022) and files posted by sr_watch (1022) should be about the same test  8 success: posted by watch(1022) and sent by sr_sender (1022) should be about the same test  9 success: 1022 of 1022: files sent with identical content to those downloaded by subscribe test 10 success: 1022 of 1022: poll test1_f62 and subscribe q_f71 run together.
+    test  4 success: max shovel (1022) and subscriber t_f30 (1022) should have about the same number of items test  5 success: count of truncated headers (1022) and subscribed messages (1022) should have about the same number of items test  6 success: count of downloads by subscribe t_f30 (1022) and messages received (1022) should be about the same test  7 success: downloads by subscribe t_f30 (1022) and files posted by sr3_watch (1022) should be about the same test  8 success: posted by watch(1022) and sent by sr_sender (1022) should be about the same test  9 success: 1022 of 1022: files sent with identical content to those downloaded by subscribe test 10 success: 1022 of 1022: poll test1_f62 and subscribe q_f71 run together.
 Should have equal results.